KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

 loadCpg("cpg.bin.zip")
 ```

-This creates an object named cpg, which provides access to the code
+This creates the object `cpg`, which provides access to the CPG.
+Exploring the program dependencies
-property graph.
-We begin by exploring the program dependencies:

 ```
 cpg.dependency.name.l
 ```

-This provides a list of all dependency names.
-We support functional
+provides a list of all dependency names.
+ShiftLeft Ocular supports functional
 combinators.
-For example, to output (name, version) pairs, we can use
+For example, to output (name, version) pairs, use
-the following expression:
+the expression

 ```
 cpg.dependency.map(x => (x.name, x.version)).l